WengHLL/java-periphery/README.md

 ## GPIO Performance
 Note that most performance tests focus on writes and not CPU overhead, so it's hard to compare.
-Technically you will bo actually doing something like bit banging to simulate a protocol, so you need extra CPU bandwidth to do that.
+Technically you will actually be doing something like bit banging to simulate a protocol, so you need extra CPU bandwidth to do that.

 |SBC              |Write KHz |Read Khz |Average CPU|